vectordotdev/vector/website/highlights/2020-01-03-move-existing-tcp-sink-into-socket-sink.md

 pr_numbers: [1404]
 release: "0.7.0"
 importance: "low"
-tags: ["type: upgrade guide", "domain: sinks", "sink: tcp"]
+tags: ["type: breaking change", "domain: sinks", "sink: tcp"]
 ---

 The `tcp` sink has been renamed to `socket`, upgrading is easy!